Orissa’s Christian Widows Struggle to Survive

 “What keeps them going is their faith.
 None of them have abandoned their faith even in their testing circumstances,” said Ajay Singh, a Catholic priest and a social activist working closely with the victims.

-“Despite utter poverty, there was not a single day when there was no food in my house,” said Priyatama Nayak, pointing to the goodness of the Lord who has “always provided.”
+“Despite utter poverty, there was not a single day when there was no food in my house,” said Priyatama, pointing to the goodness of the Lord who has “always provided.”

-Priyatama’s youngest daughter, Barsha Nayak, is 21, but was 7 when her father was murdered.
+Her youngest daughter, Barsha, was just 7 when her father was murdered.

-“Though my mother gets upset with Jesus, she has no other option but to turn and pray to him,” she said.
+“Though my mother gets upset with Jesus, she has no other option but to turn and pray to him,” said the now 21-year-old.

-“The Lord allowed this for a purpose, and we will endure this,” Priyatama Nayak said.
+“The Lord allowed this for a purpose,” said Priyatama, “and we will endure this.”

 Subscribe to Christianity Today and get access to this article plus 65+ years of archives.